roman-milk/roman-milk.github.io/cvsn.md

  I peeled the shirt off of her, exposing her breasts, and pulled her close enough for a taste.
 After a minute or two, I undid her pants and lowered those as well.
 She was going commando, no surprise there.
 I stood, picked her up and laid her out on the bed.
 Within minutes I was between her legs, getting my first taste of her.
 Feeling a shift on the bed, I looked over to see that Jim was back to his old tricks, playing follow the leader.
 Still half-dressed, he was going down on Karen.

  My purpose was simple enough, and after a couple of minutes of fun, when I had Robin really worked up, I climbed off of her and got undressed.
 She bounced off the bed and helped me, then dropped to her knees and I once more had a chance to sample her excellent oral skills.
-Report_Story #2